Rising Sea Levels and Their Impact on the Economy and You

 Surprisingly, it's tripled since 2007.
 At that rate, it will increase sea levels another six inches, or 15 centimeters, by 2100.
 Andrew Shepherd, a professor of earth observation at the University of Leeds, said that translates into flooding in Brooklyn around 20 times a year.

 During the same period, Greenland lost 280 gigatons of ice per year.
 It's melting at the fastest rate in at least the past 450 years.
 The melting ice added 0.03 inches each year to rising sea levels.
 The worst losses occurred along the West Greenland coast.
-If the Greenland ice sheet melts completely, it would raise sea levels by 16-23 feet.
+If the Greenland ice sheet melts completely, it would raise sea levels by 16 feet to 23 feet.
 That's enough to put New Orleans, Miami, and Amsterdam underwater.

 Sea Level Rise Predictions